17 Signs Your Husband Is Not Attracted to You & What to Do

 Take a moment to look at the bigger picture of your relationship.
 Have work, family responsibilities, or health issues created barriers to intimacy?

 For example, if he’s working late every night, he may feel physically and emotionally drained, which can affect his behavior.
-Together, identify what external factors might be impacting your connection and work as a team to address them.
+Together, identify external factors that may be affecting your connection, and work as a team to address them.

 7. Create opportunities for physical closeness